lponisio/hedgerow_assembly/README.md

 analysis code for "Opportunistic attachment assembles plant-pollinator networks" Ponisio, Gaiarsa, and Kremen.
 See write up within analysis folder for details on repository organization and purpose of each script.
+The data accompanies the code for reproducibility, but we ask to be contacted (lponisio@gmail.com and ckremen@zoology.ubc.ca) if authors wish to use the data for a publication.

 In our study we examin the temporal dynamics of plant-pollinator network assembly using variety of different methods including 1) network change point detection 2) node/species-level position variation, 3) species and interaction turnover 4) network-level metrics and 5) extinction simulations.
 We are committed to reproducible science and all analytical code will be maintained on github, along with the write up.